Bose Frames audio sunglasses arrive in January, cost $199

-When announced its new augmented reality platform with a set of prototype AR glasses back in March, Bose said that a commercial version of the product was coming.
-Now it's here: Bose Frames, a set of sunglasses with built-in micro speakers and microphones, will be available in the U.S. in January 2019 for $199.
+When it announced its new augmented reality platform with a set of prototype AR glasses back in March, Bose said that a commercial version of the product was coming.
+Now it's here: Bose Frames, a set of sunglasses with built-in micro speakers and microphones, will be available in the US in January for $199.
 Preorders start today at bose.com, and Bose AR apps are coming next year.
-(It will launch in select global markets in Spring 2019).
+(It will launch in select global markets in spring 2019; $199 converts to about £155 or AU$270.)

-Weighing about the same as your typical sunglasses (45 grams), Frames will come in two styles.
-Bose says they can stream music and information, take and make calls, and access virtual assistants "while keeping playlists, entertainment, and conversations private."
+Weighing about the same as your typical sunglasses at 1.6 ounces (45 grams), Frames will come in two styles.
+Bose says they can stream music and information, take and make calls, and access virtual assistants "while keeping playlists, entertainment and conversations private."

 I had a chance to try a pair of the prototypes earlier this year and was generally impressed with the sound quality.
 They seem to be about on par with the Apple AirPods' sound, which also feature an open, non noise-isolating design.

-In the past, brands like Oakley have feature sunglasses that have built-in audio for streaming music.
-But those sunglasses designs have incoorporated kluge attached earbuds and didn't sound so good.
+In the past, brands such as Oakley have come out with sunglasses that have built-in audio.
+But those designs have incorporated kludgy attached earbuds and didn't sound so good.
 The Bose Frames' "wafer-thin acoustic package" is set in each arm's interior.
-For touch and voice control, a tiny microphone and multi-function button are embedded on the right temple for power and pairing, Siri and Google Assistant, calls and commands, or to pause and skip songs.
+For touch and voice control, a tiny microphone and multifunction button are embedded on the right temple for power and pairing, Siri and Google Assistant, calls and commands, or to pause and skip songs.

 Battery life isn't great.
 Bose says that at average listening levels, they run up to 3.5 hours for playback and up to 12 hours on standby, and can be fully recharged in less than two hours using an included pogo-pin cable.
 A protective case and cleaning cloth are included.